Your Questions Answered

-4. DOES THIS MEAN ALL SCHOOLS IN THE DOWMAT WILL HAVE TO BECOME VOLUNTARY AIDED?
+4. DOES THIS MEAN ALL ACADEMIES IN THE DOWMAT WILL HAVE TO BECOME VOLUNTARY AIDED?

 Absolutely not.
-All schools will continue with their own structure of governance in the form of their local governing body (LGB).
-If you are a community school or are VC, then that is what you stay.
+If you are a community school or are Voluntary Controlled, then that is what you stay.

 5. DOES OUR CHURCH SCHOOL HAVE TO JOIN DOWMAT?